KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/color_balance.rst

 Color Balance
 =============

-This effects modifies the intensity of primary colors (red, green and blue).
+This effect modifies the intensity of primary colors (red, green and blue).
 It allows adjustment in the shadow, mid-tones or highlights regions for the red-cyan, green-magenta or blue-yellow balance.

 A positive value shifts the balance towards the primary color, a negative value towards the complementary color.